 - The roof is built using engineered wood trusses.

-The Sandman Signature Kamloops Hotel was the first six-storey wood-framed hotel built in the city.
-The property has 202 guest rooms, including 100 suites, along with two onsite restaurants.
-Additional hotel amenities include an indoor swimming pool with hot tub, a fitness room and business centre, along with banquet and meeting rooms.
+The Sandman Signature Kamloops Hotel was the first six-storey wood-framed hotel built in the BC Interior city.
+Due to its success, this building type is now typical for Sandman’s new construction.
+The hotel features 202 guest rooms, including 100 suites, along with two on-site restaurants.
+There is an indoor swimming pool and hot tub, a fitness room, and a business centre.
+There are also banquet and meeting rooms.